tidepool-org/data-science-handbook/instructions/meetings.md

 ## Recurring Meetings

-**The following is a list of all recurring Data Science related meetings.**
+**The following is a list of recurring Data Science related meetings.**

-(A) Biweekly sprint planning meetings on Monday (data science team only), where we plan out the next two weeks of work
+(A) Biweekly sprint planning meetings on Monday (data science team only), where we plan out the next two weeks of work.

-(B) Biweekly sprint meeting on Tuesdays (data science team and project management team)
+(B) Biweekly sprint meeting on Tuesdays (data science team and project management team).

 (C) Biweekly update at All Hands Meeting.
 We should take turns giving this high-level presentation to larger Tidepool Team.
-Updates should go on our confluence page, and we can walk through those updates
+Updates should go on our confluence page, and we can walk through those updates.

 (D) Biweekly diabetes data science team meeting.
 We should take turns leading this meeting.

-(E) Biweekly data science team open hour on Thursdays before the end of the sprint to share what we’ve done with any internal tidepool folks that might be interested.
+(E) Biweekly data science team open hour on Thursdays before the end of the sprint to share what we’ve done with any internal Tidepool folks that might be interested.
 The purpose of these meetings is to get into the nerdy details for those that are interested.

 (F) Biweekly presentation at Tidepool Show and Tell.
 The purpose of this presentation is to share what the data science team is up to at a very high level.
-I think that we should take turns, which essentially means that each of us would be on the hook to present at least once every 6 weeks.
+We should take turns presenting essentially means that each of us would be on the hook to present at least once every 6 weeks.

 (G) 10% Time Fridays -- work on whatever you want and let’s share at the end of the day.

-(H) Thursday Stand up and show and tell.
+(H) Thursday Stand Up and Show and Tell.

 ## Agenda/Purpose Template
-The following template can be used for defining the agenda, purpose and next actions of a meetings, as well as keep track of information about the meeting such as who attended and whether it was recorded.
+The following template can be used for defining the agenda, purpose and next actions of a meetings, as well as keeping track of information about the meeting such as who attended and whether or not it was recorded.

 Participants: <br>
 Purpose: The purpose of this meeting is to [____] <br>